-The new Blancpain X Fathoms (Ref.
-5018-1230-64) automatic diving watch seems to be one of the most complicated mass-produced mechanical divers ever.
+The 2011 Blancpain X Fathoms (5018-1230-64A) automatic diver is one of the most complicated mass-produced mechanical divers ever.
 Officially presented yesterday in Dubai, the new timepiece offers you guaranteed 300 meters of water resistance, as well as an innovative mechanical depth gauge.

 Rated for whole 90 meters (its closest rival, the 2009 Jaeger-LeCoultre Master Compressor Diving Pro Geographic Navy SEALs watch has a depth meter which is good for only 80 meters,) the new depth meter not simply measures the minimum point of your descent.
 The gauge is also capable of storing the point in its mechanical memory.

-Although the dial layout of the watch looks somewhat complicated at first sight, I must admit that display is so well-designed that getting used to it requires just a couple of minutes.
+Although the dial layout looks somewhat complicated at first sight, I must admit that the display is so well-designed that getting used to it requires just a couple of minutes.

-As you can see on the photos, the main depth scale is calibrated in such a way as to display 30 meters at 3 hours, 60 meters at 6 hours and, finally, 90 meters at 9 o’clock.
+As you can see from the photos, the main depth scale is calibrated in such a way as to display 30 meters at 3 hours, 60 meters at 6 hours, and, finally, 90 meters at 9 o’clock.

-More than that, the chunks of information are separated with color of luminescent substance, where light green is reserved for time, blue for the 15 meter scale and decompression chronograph, and orange for the 0-90 meter scale.
+More than that, the chunks of information are separated with the color of luminescent substance, where light green is reserved for time, blue for the 15-meter scale and decompression chronograph, and orange for the 0-90 meter scale.
 After a period of time your brain will simply filter out the unnecessary information and absorb only that, which is needed at any given moment.

-It must be noted that the new Blancpain X Fathoms is the first diving watch that uses so called “amorphous metal” for its depth gauge membrane.
-Thanks to its high elasticity, the material is highly resistant to wear and also guarantees higher precision of measurements.
+It must be noted that the new Blancpain X Fathoms is the first diving watch that uses so-called “amorphous metal” for its depth gauge membrane.
+Thanks to its high elasticity, the material is highly resistant to wear and also guarantees a higher precision of measurements.

-Designed primarily as a tool watch (by the way, Blancpain explicitly states that this IS NOT a substitution for a professional diving computer, but only a companion to it,) the new X Fathoms Ref.
-5018-1230-64 is presented in a HUGE case.
+Designed primarily as a tool watch (by the way, Blancpain explicitly states that this IS NOT a substitution for a professional diving computer, but only a companion to it,) the X Fathoms 5018-1230-64 boasts a HUGE case.

 Crafted from satin-brushed titanium, the case is almost 56 millimeters in diameter and whole 24 millimeters (almost an inch!) thick.

-The reason for such heroic proportions is not only that the watch is supposed to be worn with bulky diving equipment, but also because the Caliber 9918B automatic movement is really huge.
+The reason for such heroic proportions is not only that the watch is supposed to be worn with bulky diving equipment, but also because the Caliber 9918B automatic movement is, like, huge.

 According to official specification, the movement is 36 millimeters in diameter and 13 millimeters in height.
-Compare that to the original dimensions of 30.60 x 5.65 mm of the Blancpain Caliber 1315 movement (it also powers the gorgeous Blancpain 500 Fathoms Cannes 2009 Limited Edition and the Blancpain Fifty Fathoms “Tribute to Fifty Fathoms” Ref.
+Compare that to the original dimensions of 30.60 x 5.65 mm of the Blancpain Caliber 1315 movement (it also powers the impressive 500 Fathoms Cannes 2009 Limited Edition and the Fifty Fathoms “Tribute to Fifty Fathoms” Ref.
 5015B-1130-52 model) that the 9918B is based on!